phac-nml-phrsd/reem/README.md

 The epidemic model is a traditional SIR model but implemented as a renewal equation instead of the more populate ordinary differential equations (ODE).
 It has been shown that the renewal equation implementation is equivalent to the ODE one.
-See for example: D. Fargue, Reducibilite des systemes hereditaires, Int.
-J. Nonlinear Mech., 9 (1974), pp. 331–338, D. Breda et al On the formulation of epidemic models (an appraisal of Kermack and McKendrick), J. Biol.
-Dyn.,6 (2012), pp. 103–117, and Champredon et al. Equivalence of the Erlang-Distributed SEIR Epidemic Model and the Renewal Equation, SIAM J. Appl.
-Math., 78 (2018).
+See for example:

+ - D. Fargue : Reducibilite des systemes hereditaires, Int.
+J. Nonlinear Mech., 9 (1974), pp. 331–338
+ - D. Breda et al : On the formulation of epidemic models (an appraisal of Kermack and McKendrick), J. Biol.
+Dyn.,6 (2012), pp. 103–117
+ - Champredon et al : Equivalence of the Erlang-Distributed SEIR Epidemic Model and the Renewal Equation, SIAM J. Appl.
+Math., 78 (2018)

 The renewal equation of the pathogen transmission process is as follows: